freedomlight2015/lanplayer/README.md

 - For more details [see the app homepage](https://lanplayer.app)

-> Hint: the webpage only supports playing common video formats like MP4, but that is sufficient for many videos
+> Hint: we can watch the sharing video on web browser,but only supports playing common video formats like MP4 etc, if other format, you can download the app to watch them.

 ## 🚀 Demo video